Kakackle/ml_zoo/README.md

 See the notebook with project results and the development process described in depth in a nice, viewable format: [Notebook Viewer](https://kakackle.github.io/ml_zoo/predicting_walmart_sales.html)

 ### Project 2.
-Spotify data and more for song genre classification and song recommendationSS
+Spotify data and more for song genre classification and song recommendations
+#### Song recommendation
+* Start with basic song data
+* Test out multiple approaches - cosine similarity, KNN
+* Try to incorporate lyrics data
+* Try to incorporate more metadata
+* Try to incorporate user playlist data / collaborative filtering / etc

+#### Genre classification
+* or key classification
+* or song stat regression (as in how joyful is a song likely to be from an artist, in a key, with a bpm, from a year)

+See the project results: [work in progress](#)

+### Project 3.
+Obesity or stroke risk prediction, one of these two

+### Project 4.
+SPAM or something classification

+### Project 5.
+Sign Language Recognition

+### Project 6.
+Determine if producs in photos are the same

+### Project 7.
+Multi-objective recommender system for stores?

+### Project 8.
+Rossman store sales (or other store) prediction with significantly different factors than project 1